 This series of posts about my specific game writing and development process (along with concrete examples and Starfinder feats) is — like all my blog posts — is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on December 6, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, PC Options, Starfinder.
+Posted on December 6, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Starfinder.
 Bookmark the permalink.
 Leave a comment.